 Is hiring a doula the same as attending birthing classes?

 Not quite.
-A doula will help expectant parents prepare for the birth by explaining what to expect, help craft a birthing plan if asked, in many cases they’ll accompany the parents during labor, and be there in the aftermath to help with recovery, nursing, etc.
+A doula will help expectant parents prepare for the birth by explaining what to expect, helping craft a birthing plan if asked and, in many cases, accompanying the parents during labor.
+They’ll also be there in the aftermath to help with recovery, nursing, etc.

 What are some of the more popular online birthing classes?

 There is no shortage of classes to choose from.
 You can even find birthing videos on your favorite streaming services (#NetflixAndPrenatal, anyone?).
 There are free online birthing classes, online birthing classes for couples, online birthing classes for C-section parents and, well, let’s just say there’s a lid for every pot.